 9. The prohibition of tourist guiding activities inside collective modes of transport (especially buses and trams), except when permission has been granted by the city’s transport operators.

 10. Encouraging scheduled visits and pre-purchasing of tickets to improve public safety and access to the street.
 If tickets are bought at the monuments, museums or modes of transport, the queues must be respected.

 REPRESENTATIVES OF BARCELONA’S “QUALITY”

 Given their function as advocates and ambassadors of Barcelona’s story, culture, territory, and heritage, guides must promote

 11. Knowledge of and respect for the rules relating to the street and recognition of civic agents and city police, respecting their orders and indications at all times.
-Information must be made available to guides so that they can find out about new rules, signs and transportation routes that affect their activity.
+The information must be made available to guides so that they can find out about new rules, signs, and transportation routes that affect their activity.

-12. Maintain up-to-date, objective and extensive knowledge of the tourism resources and public spaces they visit and present to groups, without communicating prejudices and always exhibiting good skills in the language of communication.
-Explaining the local culture and habits can help visitors to understand the behaviour and way of life of Barcelona’s residents.
+12. Maintain up-to-date, objective, and extensive knowledge of the tourism resources and public spaces they visit and present to groups, without communicating prejudices and always exhibiting good skills in the language of communication.
+Explaining the local culture and habits can help visitors to understand the behavior and way of life of Barcelona’s residents.

-15. Tolerance, education, co-existence and cordiality with the rest of the industry, groups and local residents.
-The tour guide’s behaviour during the activity can influence the conduct and social and environmental attitudes of visitors after the visit.
+15. Tolerance, education, co-existence, and cordiality with the rest of the industry, groups, and local residents.
+The tour guide’s behavior during the activity can influence the conduct and social and environmental attitudes of visitors after the visit.

 16. Joining the communication/coordination channels available between the municipality and professional tour guides: notices, alerts, relevant information, etc.